Finite rate distributed weight-balancing and average consensus over digraphs: Abstract

 \section{Abstract}

-This paper proposes and analyzes the first distributed algorithm that solves the weight-balancing problem using only finite rate and simplex communications among nodes, compliant to the directed nature of the graph edges.
+This paper proposes the first distributed algorithm that solves the weight-balancing problem using only finite rate and simplex communications among nodes, compliant with the directed nature of the graph edges.
 It is proved that the algorithm converges to a weight-balanced solution at sublinear rate.
 The analysis builds upon a new metric inspired by positional system representations, which characterizes the dynamics of information exchange over the network, and on a novel step-size rule.
-Building on this result, a novel distributed algorithm is proposed that solves the {\it average} consensus problem over digraphs, using, at each iteration, finite rate simplex communications between adjacent nodes--some bits for the weight-balancing problem and others for the average consensus.
-Convergence of the proposed quantized consensus algorithm to the average of the {\it unquantized} node's initial values is proved, both almost surely and in the $r$th moment of the error, for all positive integers $r$.
-Finally, numerical results validate our theoretical findings.
+Building on this result, a novel distributed algorithm is proposed that solves the {\it average} consensus problem over digraphs, using, at each timeslot, finite rate simplex communications between adjacent nodes -- some bits for the weight-balancing problem and others for the average consensus.
+Convergence of the proposed quantized consensus algorithm to the average of the node's {\it unquantized} initial values is established, both almost surely and in the moment generating function of the error; and a sublinear convergence rate is proved for sufficiently large step-sizes.
+Numerical results validate our theoretical findings.